Brackets and Clamps

 NOTE : the SWL in wood (just the screws, obviously….) is significantly greater than for the screw/plug combination in masonry, provided the screw is installed correctly.
 We sell just the coach screws c/w washers (both in stainless or plated) separately for those not requiring the plugs.

 There is one last type of wall anchor, the sleeve anchor (sold here).
 This is basically a shield anchor with a long thin shield !
 They’re cheaper than shield anchors but, according to Rawl very nearly as strong (approx 300Kg SWL), for our purposes any difference is academic because the pole would have failed long before the (correctly installed) sleeve anchors.
-Sleeve anchors are more forgiving then wall plugs if the hole is a little too big, they’re not as forgiving as shield anchors but on the other hand they’re also less likely to crack the brick and can be installed a little closer to the edge of the brick (35mm ? ).
-These attributes mean shield anchors are recommended for blockwork.
-Technically resin anchors are the best choice for soft type blockwork but they’re expensive, difficult to get hold of and awkward to use.
-I’d just use sleeve anchors…..
+Sleeve anchors are more forgiving then standard wall plugs if the hole is a little too big (Universal plugs are better though), they’re not as forgiving as shield anchors but on the other hand they don't need such a big hole, they’re also less likely to crack the brick and can be installed a little closer to the edge of the brick (35mm ? ).
+I have experienced issues with sleeve anchors in soft breeze block type masonry, as have some of our customers.
+Technically resin anchors are the best choice for that kind of job but they’re expensive, difficult to get hold of and awkward to use so personally I just use Universal plugs.

 Last, but by no means least, an M8 sleeve anchor only needs a 10mm hole !